Now every tree can be a birdfeeder. No other food attracts more birds than

 Jim's Birdacious Bark Butter.

 What bird is often the first to visit a feeder in the morning and the last to stop by and grab a bite at night?

 The Northern Cardinal!
 Easily recognizable because of the male’s bright red plumage, the cardinal has expanded its range greatly since the days of John James Audubon.
 Back then the bird was known only as a southern bird.
 Today, it has a wide range throughout the East, New England and southern Canada as well.
-Northern populations of the bird tend to migrate during winter while cardinals that live in the South stay there all year.
 On bright sunny winter days these “resident” cardinals will sing.